DalatCoder/learn-figma/complete-web-and-mobile-design-2022/README.md

 - Testing with users uncovers pain points and opportunities
 - Present to clients and stakeholders to get feedback

+Use them to:

+- Show to the client
+- Quickly prototype without worrying about styles, colors

 ### 7.2.
 How to create a wireframe?

 - Keep it simple